What Is Chapter 7 Bankruptcy?

 Seizure of Assets

-Before most debtors can receive a discharge, they will have to take a course in financial management This class is likely taught by the same group that you used for the credit counseling.
-Plan to spend about one and a half hours in person, online or on the telephone.
+Before most debtors can receive a discharge, they will have to take a course in financial management.
+This class is likely taught by the same group that you used for the credit counseling.
+Plan to spend about two hours in person, online, or on the telephone.